FlatEarthGary/crackedCrackmes/a.out/README.md

 Hi, this is my absolute first crack and I'm really happy that I managed to crack it successfully.

-This is how I did:
+This is how I did it:

 1. I opened the file in gdb